-

 GPT Photography via Bridal Musings ~ see the rest of this rustic chic wedding

-When tackling your table plan and considering whether to have a children’s table, talk to parents before you assign seating to avoid any potential problems.
-You’ll also need to consider how many children’s meals and high chairs you’ll need for your youngest guests.
-Usually children’s meals are mini versions of the adult’s dish, a child friendly meal such as fish fingers and chips or a lunchbox type meal ~ they are also cost much less than each adult’s meal.
+When tackling your table plan and considering whether to have a children's table, talk to parents before you assign seating to avoid any potential problems.
+You'll also need to consider how many children's meals and high chairs you'll need for your youngest guests.
+Typically children's meals are mini versions of the adult's dish, a child friendly meal such as fish fingers and chips or a lunchbox type meal – they also cost much less than each adult's meal.

 (This is something you wouldn’t have to worry about with an informal buffet or picnic style meal without assigned seating.)